dlwicksell/nodem/README.md

 library to ~/nodem/lib/mumps.node.

-You might need to copy the correct version of mumps.node for your system architecture and version of Node.js, to ~/nodem/lib/mumps.node.
-The mumps.node pre-built modules, which you will find in ~/nodem/lib/, are named for the version of Node.js that they support, mumps10 for Node.js version 0.10.x, and mumps8 for Node.js version 0.8.x (and 0.6.x).
+You might need to copy the correct version of mumps.node for your system architecture and version of Node.js to ~/nodem/lib/mumps.node.
+The mumps.node pre-built modules, which you will find in ~/nodem/lib/, are named for the version of Node.js that they support, mumps12 for Node.js version 0.12.x, mumps10 for Node.js version 0.10.x, and mumps8 for Node.js version 0.8.x.
 Each module will also end in _x8664 for 64-bit, or _i686 for 32-bit systems.
-By default there is a mumps.node already there, which is a copy of the 64-bit version for Node.js version 0.10.x.
+By default there is a mumps.node already there, which is a copy of the 64-bit version for Node.js version 0.12.x.
 It is important to realize that the addon will not function unless it is called mumps.node, and a symbolic link won't work.
 E.g.

     $ cd ~/nodem/lib/
-    $ cp mumps10.node_x8664 mumps.node
+    $ cp mumps12.node_x8664 mumps.node
     $ cd -

-**NOTE:** The build file specifies a runtime linker path, which is also embedded in the pre-built library modules, that might match the path that GT.M is installed at on your system.
-It specifies the paths that are used with the Ubuntu fis-gtm package (/usr/lib/fis-gtm/V6.0-003_x86_64/) and the dEWDrop virtual machine image (/home/vista/lib/gtm/).
-If so, you can then skip the next step of copying libgtmshr.so or setting $LD_LIBRARY_PATH.
+**NOTE:** The build file specifies several runtime linker paths, which are also embedded in the pre-built modules.
+One of them might match the path that GT.M is installed at on your system.
+These include the paths that are used with the Ubuntu fis-gtm package, /usr/lib/fis-gtm/V6.0-003_x86_64/, and the dEWDrop virtual machine image, ${HOME}/lib/gtm/.
+If one of the paths match on your system, you can skip the next step of copying libgtmshr.so or setting $LD_LIBRARY_PATH.

 You might also have to move a copy of libgtmshr.so (GT.M shared runtime library) into a directory that will be searched by the dynamic linker/loader